hashlips-lab/safe-nft-metadata-provider/README.md

 This project was created for educational purposes, please refer to the [LICENCE](LICENSE) file for further information.

 ## Main features
-- retrieves the collection data about which tokens should be made publicly visible
+- fetches the collection data about which tokens should be made publicly visible
 - hides/reveals the metadata and assets when needed (e.g. on mint, once every N seconds or even based on custom logic)
 - works with the [HashLips Labs](https://www.github.com/hashlips-lab)' contracts out-of-the-box, but can be adapted to any collection/contract
 - it's extremely customizable _(you can even turn on a light at home on every mint)_